 What Is Candida?

-Candida is nothing new—nor is it necessarily something to be feared.
+Candida is nothing new — nor is it necessarily something to be feared.
 Candida is not a “bad” thing in and of itself.
 In fact, every living person is harboring multiple strains of candida at all times.
 Candida becomes an issue when it overgrows and crowds out other beneficial microbes.
-When this happens, it disrupts the balance of beneficial bacteria, fungus, and yeasts in your gut microbiota, resulting in a slew of symptoms ranging from mild to severe.
+When this happens, it disrupts the balance of beneficial bacteria, fungus, and yeasts in your gut microbiota, resulting in symptoms, ranging from mild to severe.

 What Causes Candida Overgrowth?